Under data protection law we are legally required to provide information about how we use your information in a way that

 What we may do with your personal information

-Some information about you may be linked to other information shared by primary care providers (e.g. GPs) and secondary care providers (e.g. Acute Trusts) with the view to creating a more complete information set which will enable medical research for the benefit of public health.
+Some information about you may be linked to other information shared by primary care providers (e.g. GPs) and secondary care providers (e.g. acute trusts) with a view to creating a more complete information set which will enable medical research for the benefit of public health.
 (See also "who we share your information with and why".)

 We may use information for research which we collected while you were under our care or which we collected as part of one research project for further research.
 However, where this information identifies you, we can only use the information for new purposes which are compatible with the original purpose to which you have consented or ethical (CAG) approval was granted (see "our legal basis for processing personal information about you").
 Where the new purpose is considered to be substantially different, we will obtain separate consent from you or seek new ethical (CAG) approval.